-The access also applies when a school is open to vulnerable children and the children of
+The access also applies when a school is open to vulnerable children and the children of keyworkers, as was the case following the lockdown in March.

 However, the DfE has said that, if there are "widespread" closures, allocations to schools could be reduced.